 The process of evaluating employees’ performance is crucial for the organization to increase employee productivity and improve their results.
-Its done through suitable performance appraisal methods.
+It’s done through suitable performance appraisal methods.
 Although performance management is very important, it is rarely used well.
-Many companies do their best not to choose the best perfect performance evaluation methodology, with only 55 percent of employees believing it is effective.
+Many companies do their best not to choose the best-perfect performance evaluation method, with only 55 percent of employees believing it is effective.

 A growing number of HR professionals report that existing performance evaluation methods fail to internalize employee performance results.
-Indeed, performance assessment is nothing but empty buzzword of some industries-only shows a formal way for the company to have a standard way of measuring their competitive measurements.
+Indeed, performance assessment is nothing but an empty buzzword in some industries-only shows a formal way for the company to have a standard way of measuring their competitive measurements.

-In their book Managing Human Resources, George Strauss and Leonard and Sayes have classified performance review methods in two categories: traditional methods and modern methods.
+In their book Managing Human Resources, George Strauss and Leonard, and Sayes have classified performance review methods into two categories: traditional methods and modern methods.

 “It is a regular assessment of a person about the performance and performance of the person’s potential for development.”

 “It is formal, constructive measures of measurement, evaluation, and performance of work-related behaviors and outcomes, and the findings of how to work effectively in the future so that employees, organizations, and society all benefit.”

 Performance evaluation is a systematic evaluation of a person’s performance.
 It is a developer tool used for the overall development of employees and organizations.
 Effectiveness is measured against factors such as work knowledge, quality and output quantity, initiative, leadership ability, supervision, reliability, cooperation, justice, versatility, and health.
 Evaluation, as well as potential performance, should be limited in the past.
 The second definition focuses more on behavior as part of the evaluation because behaviors influence the outcome of the task.